taylorham/lint-staged/README.md

 ### Simple config format

-Should be an object where each value is a command to run and its key is a glob pattern to use for this command.
+This should be an object where each value is a command to run and its key is a glob pattern to use for this command.
 This package uses [micromatch](https://github.com/micromatch/micromatch) for glob patterns.

 #### `package.json` example:
 ```json